Our timeline

 1967

-The Canada Deposit Insurance Corporation is created to ensure the safety of deposits and to increase the standards of deposit-taking institutions.
+The Canada Deposit Insurance Corporation is created to ensure the safety of deposits and to improve the standards of deposit-taking institutions.

 1980